 Bhutan is a unique travel destination with some special considerations.
 It is highly recommended that you undertake some background reading before travel to Bhutan.
 The more you learn about your destination, the more rewarding your travel experience will be.

 How fit I should be to take up this Jomolhari Trek?

 Ans: You should be able to walk 4 to 5 hours every day to take up this trek.

 What is the highest altitude will I cross during the trek?

 Ans: The highest altitude you will come across 4115m.

 Trekking Guide: Mr.Lal Bdr Rai have done this trekking 20 times and have very good knowledge about this Trekking route.
 He had in-depth knowledge of the place.

-Trekking Cook: Our Cook Kaka is licensed and trained Trekking cook.
-Though he may not be a very good conversational list in English but he is well trained in cooking of all kinds of meals.
+Trekking Cook: Our Cook Kaka is a licensed and trained Trekking cook.
+Though he may not be a very good conversational list in English he is well trained in cooking all kinds of meals.